anthony-keogh/Azure-datascience-project-1/README.md

 # Goal for this project:

-How effective was General Motors last online marketing campaign on electric cars for each USA state and how can the marketing team improve upon this?
+How effective was General Motors last online Paid Marketing Campaign on electric cars for each USA state and how can the marketing team improve upon this?

 ![Optional Text](../master/main-folder/static/img/usa-map.png)